bhoomika6214/wikiQuizeGenerator/README.md

-🧠📘 Wiki Quiz App
+# 🧠📘 Wiki Quiz App

-🌟 What is this project?
+## 🌟 What is this project?
 Wiki Quiz App is a smart web app that turns Wikipedia articles into quizzes using AI 🤖.
-Just paste a Wikipedia link, and the app creates quiz questions automatically.
+Just paste a Wikipedia link and the app creates quiz questions automatically.

-🔍 How does it work?
+## 🔍 How does it work?

-You enter a Wikipedia article link
+1. Enter a Wikipedia article link

-The app reads the article
+2. The app reads the article

-AI creates quiz questions with answers
+3. AI generates quiz questions and answers

-The quiz is saved and shown on the screen
+4. The quiz is saved and displayed

-You can view past quizzes anytime
+5. Past quizzes can be viewed anytime

-✨ Main Features
+## ✨ Main Features

-📝 Generate quizzes from Wikipedia links
+- 📝 Generate quizzes from Wikipedia links

-❓ Multiple-choice questions
+- ❓ Multiple-choice questions

-✅ Correct answers with explanations
+- ✅ Answers with explanations

-📊 Easy / Medium / Hard difficulty levels
+- 📊 Difficulty levels (Easy / Medium / Hard)

-🕘 View previously generated quizzes
+- 🕘 Quiz history

-🎨 Clean and simple UI
+- 🎨 Clean and simple UI

-🛠️ Technology Used
+## 🛠️ Technology Used

-🐍 Backend: Python (FastAPI / Django)
+- 🐍 Backend: Python (FastAPI / Django)

-🌐 Frontend: React / HTML / CSS
+- 🌐 Frontend: React / HTML / CSS

-🗄️ Database: PostgreSQL
+- 🗄️ Database: PostgreSQL

-🤖 AI Model: Gemini (Free Tier) via LangChain
+- 🤖 AI: Gemini (Free Tier) via LangChain

-📄 Scraping: BeautifulSoup
+- 📄 Scraping: BeautifulSoup

-📚 Data Source
+## 📚 Data Source

-Wikipedia articles (HTML scraping only)
+- Wikipedia articles (HTML scraping only)